pacman-ty/university/f25/cs430/cs430_notes.typ

   *Weaknesses:*
   - Chief/backup programmers are hard to find
   - Secretaries are also hard to find
-  - The progammers may be frustrated at being "second class citizens" under thus model ]
+  - The programmers may be frustrated at being "second class citizens" under thus model ]

 #definition(title: "Egoless Programming")[